charlmistry/snowman-song-sorter/README.md

 items from a set.

 **Features**
- * Entirely client side, no backend server required.
+ * Entirely client side, no backend server.
  * Filtering out characters based on JSON based filters.
  * Shareable links of sorter results.
- * Versioning of sorter data - you may want to add characters and resources over time.
+ * Versioning of sorter data - to add characters and resources over time.
 Versioning keeps shareable links valid even if the base character data is changed.

 The version in this repo is built for Snow Man's songs, but the sorter can be easily edited to create any custom sorter desired.